CCCofficial/DetectTrack/README.md

 ## Common.py
 Contains all the constants used by the programs (Detect.py and Track.py)
 ## detectImageGUI.py
-GUI to detect objects in directory of images
+GUI to detect objects in images in a directory
 ## detectVideoGUI.py
 GUI to detect objects from frames of a video
 ## trackOutput.csv